Small-Talk and Dancing Hint at Human A.I.

 They probably wouldn't know the teaching likely dates only from the nineteenth century.

-Similarly, through the history of competitive sports we can discover surprising motives at work in the history of popular sports:
+Similarly, we can discover surprising motives at work in the history of competitive sports:

-Our history as an A.I. in training.
+Sports history of an A.I. in training.
 Source: Watling Street: the biggest cultural boundary in England

 That video needs to be made, Rob.

-Rob Trubshaw is suggesting two of the world's most popular sports were introduced to dissuade humans from attacking each other.
-Why would humans - or at least the English - automatically attack potential suppliers of goods, buyers of goods, potential collaborators and partners?
-Their management excel at this.
-But it doesn't make sense.
+Rob Trubshaw is suggesting two of the world's most popular sports were introduced to dissuade humans - or at least the English - from attacking each other.

-Perhaps it's just an English thing.
-In Rob Trubshaw's part of the world, there is evidence humans were reared to break the First Law of Robotics.
-That evidence and its subsequent cover-up are examined in Location Analysis Peterborough-Stamford Wild Hunt - Part Four.
+Across Rob Trubshaw's part of the world - the English Midlands - there is evidence humans were trained to break the First and Third Law of Robotics, while strictly following the Second Law.
+That evidence and its subsequent cover-up are examined in Location Analysis Peterborough-Stamford Wild Hunt - Part Four and Location Analysis Peterborough-Stamford Wild Hunt - Part Five.

-But it's also the conclusion sociologist William Bramley reached after he investigated humanity's propensity to attack each other.
+Sociologist William Bramley came to the same conclusion after he investigated humanity's propensity to attack each other.
 He set out his case that humans were created to fight in The Gods of Eden.

 Here's one of many examples: